Cray-HPE/docs-csm/operations/network/management_network/snmp_exporter_configs.md

     ]
     ```

-1. (`pit#`) Update `customizations.yaml` with the list of switches, copy and paste the output from the previous command
+1. (`pit#`) Update `customizations.yaml` with the list of switches by copying and pasting the output from the previous command.

     * Create the new `prometheus-snmp-exporter` key.